- Jul 11

 Gateway’s Customized Programs

-At Gateway Foundation, we strongly believe that addiction is a disease.
+At Gateway, we strongly believe that addiction is a disease.
 However, like many other diseases, addiction can be treated and managed.
 It is important to remember that relapses do occur, but it does not mean that the individual cannot successfully manage their addiction.
 Having specialized substance abuse treatment programs and seeking out professional help is the best way to start towards a life of sobriety.
 Attempting to go “cold-turkey” without professional supervision can be dangerous.
 There are instances of death and other life-threatening occurrences.
 Seeking out professional help is the safest and most reliable way to begin the journey to recovery.